People and places

 Regional law firm Al Tamimi & Co is led by partner Philip Kotsis in Kuwait.
 Dubai-based partner Omar Obeidat is the firm’s head of competition and intellectual property, while partner Ahmad Saleh, also based in Dubai, heads the firm’s innovation and patents team.
 The firm operates 17 offices in 10 countries across the Middle East and North Africa.

-Al-Yaqout Legal Group (AYLG) has a relatively young IP rights practice, but the firm has developed expertise in economic offenses, deemed criminal offenses and various penal matters that fall under the IP umbrella.
-The firm is led by Khalifah H. Al-Yaqout, a renowned litigator who has appeared in high-profile cases in Kuwait and the UAE.
+Al Yaqout & Al Fouzan Legal Group (YFLG) has a relatively young IP rights practice, but the firm has developed expertise in economic offenses, deemed criminal offenses and various penal matters that fall under the IP umbrella.
+The firm is led by Khalifah Al Yaqout, a renowned litigator who has appeared in high-profile cases in Kuwait and the UAE.
 The firm has advised a retail store on the registration of three of its trademarks in jurisdictions including Egypt, India and Turkey.
+Senior partner Jarrah Al Fouzan focuses on investment law, real estate law and Islamic finance.

 ASAR – Al Ruwayeh & Partners is a Tier 1 corporate law firm with practices covering intellectual property; media, communication and technology; franchising; healthcare and life sciences; data protection and privacy; agency and distributorship; and venture capital.
 The firm’s IP practice has a top-notch litigation and enforcement team.
 Senior associate Edlyn Verzola is a key contact for IP matters; she has extensive experience in employment law and disputes, agency, franchising, data privacy, trademark disputes, copyright and intellectual property law matters.
 She also advises on competition, anti-corruption compliance, anti-money laundering, cybercrime and internet matters; she was previously vice president for legal affairs and compliance officer of a subsidiary of GE Capital based in the Asia Pacific.